Why 80% of delays are not lost due to execution

 And above all:

-Delay becomes a problem when it's not factored into the schedule.
+Delays become a problem when they are not structured into the schedule.

-5. The real issue: transforming time into a contractual lever
+5. The real issue: turning time into a contractual lever

 The expert's role is clear:

-Analyze events, assign responsibilities, and quantify the impact to enable financial valuation.
+To analyse events, assign responsibilities and quantify the impact to enable financial valuation.

 Because the projects: